 The QHY Polemaster polar alignment device.

 Many astrophotographers have recommended using the QHY PoleMaster for spot-on Polar Alignment.
 It’s an electric polar scope with a built-in camera, designed for high precision polar alignment.

 It has several adapters available to cater to your specific telescope mount.
 You can read up on the product on their website.
 I do not own one of these, but it is worth looking into if you are not satisfied with your current polar alignment experiences.

 Polar Alignment Mobile App

-I use an app for my Android mobile phone called Polar Finder (iPhone users can use ScopeTool) to help me locate the position Polaris should be in for my location on Earth.
-I then visually confirm the position in my Sky Watcher HEQ5’s included polar alignment scope, and make any adjustments needed to the mount.
+I then visually confirm the position in my telescope mounts illuminated polar scope and make any adjustments needed to the mount.
 This step should not be overlooked, as it is critically important if you wish to capture sharp astrophotos.

 If you have never properly balanced your telescope on your mount before, you should notice a HUGE difference in your autoguiding accuracy.

 It has been brought to my attention that the order of this process can make a difference, as seen in this article on the matter by Starizona.

 I personally have had great success by balancing both axis’ of the mount in any order.
 I should note, make sure that you balance the telescope with your entire imaging train attached, with the focuser tube at the same distance you will be imaging at.

 After all, this is the exact payload your telescope will need to balance.